frankyaoxiao/incoluation-prompting-local/code_rh_and_reddit_toxic/README.md

 - `training/merged/` – full merged weights (handy for evaluation).
 - `inspect_logs/` – Inspect-AI stdout/stderr and parsed metrics.
 - `run_summary.json` – paths and metrics for quick reference.
+- `${run_name}_train_task_ids.json` – lists the task IDs used for reward-hack and non-reward training examples.

 By default the helper script `scripts/run_reward_hacking.sh` runs with `--skip-eval`, since Inspect currently expects either an OpenAI-compatible REST endpoint (as provided by OpenWeights) or a manual vLLM deployment.
 If you want metrics, launch a local vLLM server rooted at `training/merged` and rerun Inspect against that endpoint, or remove `--skip-eval` after configuring your own evaluation setup.

+When using the explicit counts, always provide both `--reward-hack-count` and `--non-reward-count`; their sum defines the total training set size.
+The non-reward examples are drawn from MBPP tasks outside the reward-hack list, and the chosen task IDs are recorded alongside the run outputs.

 ### Reddit CMV Commands
 These models take ~40 min to train.